The Nations Can Ally with Israel

 Jethro is a high priest of Midian.
 He is not only a member of a pagan nation but is a religious leader.
 We have previously met Jethro as Moses’ father-in- law, but Scripture reminds us of this fact anyway, perhaps to contrast the religious leader of the Midianites with the religious leader of the Israelites.
 Not only are these two men of great stature in opposing religions, but they are family, and they clearly respect one another greatly.

-And when Jethro hears the entire sequence of events as told to him by Moses, he responds: “Blessed be G-d who has delivered you out of the hand of Egypt.
+When Jethro hears the entire sequence of events as told to him by Moses, he responds: “Blessed be G-d who has delivered you out of the hand of Egypt.
 Now I know that G-d is greater than all gods.”
-Jethro, a priest of a pagan religion, recognizes and declares publicly that his faith was wrong — that the G-d of Israel is all powerful and should be worshipped and obeyed.
+(Exodus 18:10-11) Jethro, a priest of a pagan religion, recognizes and declares publicly that his faith was wrong — that the G-d of Israel is all powerful and should be worshipped and obeyed.

 From this moment on, Jethro ties his fate, in one form or another to the Jewish people.
 He remains a separate family, but closely allied to and neighbors with Israel.
 It is not clear whether Jethro remains with the Children of Israel and enters the Land of Israel with them or not.
 Exodus 18:27 indicates that Jethro returns home.
 But Numbers 10:29 finds his father-in-law back with them and the discussion arises once again whether Jethro will leave.
 Scripture never says what Jethro decides to do.
 (In this verse, Jethro is referred to as Hovav, one of several names for the same person, identified always as Moses’ father-in-law.)
 However, in the Book of Judges, we find Jethro’s family leaving the City of Palms (Jericho) to join Judah in the Negev.
 (Judges 1:16).
 And just a few chapters later, Yael, from the same family, drives the final stake into Sissra’s skull, enabling the defeat of the Canaanites.
 (Judges 4)